 CHANGING CAREERS TO ATTEND MEDICAL SCHOOL AND BECOME A PHYSICIAN

-Whether you’re a teacher or a nurse, a medical lab technician or a computer programmer, you can still change careers, attend medical school, and earn your Doctor of Medicine (MD) degree.
-How do we know this?
-Because we’ve graduated students who have likely been in very similar situations to yours, and they’ve gone on to earn their MDs, attain residencies and fellowships, and move on to careers as physicians.
+Whether you’re a teacher or a nurse, a medical lab technician or a computer programmer, Ross could be the next step in your journey to an MD degree.
+We’ve graduated students who have likely been in very similar situations to yours, and they’ve gone on to earn their MDs, attain residencies and fellowships, and move on to careers as physicians.

 The vast majority of students who matriculate into medical school in the United States are in their early to mid-twenties.
 Although older students may find it more difficult to gain admission to medical schools, they may also find that their maturity and life experience are taken into consideration by schools willing to give “nontraditional” students an opportunity to study medicine.

 What Are the Attributes of a Career-Changing Medical Student?

 - May be older than “traditional” medical school students who enter medical school directly after completing their undergraduate degree – non-traditional medical school students are often in their late 20s, 30s, or even 40s

 - May have different levels of maturity than fresh-out-of-undergrad students

 - May have broader levels of work experience, giving them a deeper understanding of business and industry

 - Often have worked in a medically related profession, which can give their applications—and life at medical school—a boost

 We’ve Accepted Career-Changers from Both Medical and Non-Medical Backgrounds

 Wondering what jobs our graduates and currents students have come from when they’re changing careers?
 In the medical realm, they include: